KbeautyHair/KbeautyBaseline/README.md

 ```

 ## Training networks
 To train the baseline model from scratch, run the following commands.
 Generated images and network checkpoints will be stored in the `expr/samples` and `expr/checkpoints` directories, respectively.
 Training takes about three days on a single Tesla V100 GPU.
-Please see [here](https://github.com/KbeautyHair/KbeautyBaseline/blob/master/main.py#L86-L179) for training arguments and a description of them in the original StarGAN v2 implementation.
+Please see [here](https://github.com/KbeautyHair/KbeautyBaseline/blob/master/main.py#L22-L122) for training arguments and a description of them.

 ```bash
 python main.py --mode train --img_size 512 --num_domains 2 --w_hpf 0 \